hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 # Yoda Portal Client for VSC Users

 *Prerequisites:*
 *-A VSC-account coupled to an iRODS account*
+*-You should be added to some test groups by the HPC staff before starting this tutorial.*

 [Yoda](https://yoda.uu.nl/yoda-uu-nl/what-is-yoda/index.html) is a research data management solution developed by Utrecht University.
 Yoda portal is a web application for performing data management activities, such as managing access to your data and changing metadata.
 It allows users to deploy and manage their research data.